-For most iPhone users, watching Apple's iOS 10 preview felt a bit like waking up too early on Christmas morning.
+For most iPhone users, seeing Apple's iOS 11 preview at WWDC felt a bit like waking up too early on Christmas morning.

-You know the presents are coming, but it's going to be an agonising wait until its final release this autumn (or July if you're tempted by the public beta).
+You know the presents are coming, but it's going to be an agonising wait until its final release in the late monsoon (or sooner, if you're tempted by the public beta).

 So what can you do to fine-tune your iPhone in the meantime?
 Quite a bit, actually.
-We've drawn up our favourites ways to customise iPhones inside and out (without jailbreaking), starting with skins and paintjobs and finishing with software tweaks like custom icons.
+We've drawn up our favourites ways to customise an iPhone inside and out (without jailbreaking), starting with skins and paintjobs and finishing with software tweaks like custom icons.

-Given there'll be plenty of new toys to tinker with come the autumn (including the option to finally remove system apps like Stocks from your home screen), now's the perfect time to get your iPhone prepped for iOS 10 morning.
+Given that there'll be plenty of new toys to tinker with, so (including a refined Control Centre, redesigned multitasking view, and macOS-style dock on iPad), now's the perfect time to get your iPhone prepped for iOS 11 morning.
 Here's how to get it looking more dapper than Don Draper after a day on Savile Row...

 Give it a paintjob: Colorware

 Custom paint jobs aren't all garish two-tone paint, flaming skull decals and go-faster stripes, y’know.
 They can be tasteful, and if done properly, create a lasting impact.

 Sure, you could whip out the paintbrush set and snazz up your handset yourself, but something tells us that Colorware’s professional tech-transforming service will do a much, much better job.

 You can either send in your own handset or buy one outright, before settling on your perfect design using the online preview tool.

 Unlike vinyl wraps, this service is permanent, so don’t tattoo your handset bright green unless you’re sure you can live with it.